 Parks: The township is fortunate to have 565 acres in five parks.
 Bath Community Park features football, lacrosse, soccer, volleyball, tennis, basketball, pickle ball, playgrounds, trails and two shelters.
 The Bath Baseball Park has eight ball diamonds, playgrounds and a shelter.
 Bath Hill Park, a neighborhood park, has tennis, basketball, a playground and trails.
 Bath Nature Preserve features the University of Akron Field Station, Celestial Observatory, Community Garden, and many trails.
 The township recently acquired the North Fork Preserve of Bath and it is in the developmental stage.
 The township is also home to the Summit County Metropark, O’Neil Woods (274 acres), and the Cuyahoga Valley national Park (33,000 acres, of which 800 are in Bath), for additional recreational use.

-Education: Over the past years, Revere Schools have been honored for their quality and have been awarded and excellent rating ten times.
-Our children continue to receive an outstanding public education.
+Education: Bath Township offers access to both public and private schools.
+Revere Local Schools have been honored for their quality of education and have been awarded and excellent rating over ten times.

 Shopping and Services: One of the major changes has been the development of Montrose as a shopping Mecca.
 It provides the community with excellent urban services, shopping, and restaurants.
 The charm of Bath is maintained by the locally-owned restaurants and businesses on our main corridor, Cleveland-Massillon Road.
 The addition of the Akron General Wellness Center and its new emergency room are a boon the community and surrounding area.

 Public Safety: The township continues to provide excellent EMS/fire protection, police services, park facilities, trash removal with recycling, snow and ice control, and road maintenance.